KZD-85: Operation

 The KZD-85 uses a compact launcher and a parachute-based landing system that enables the UAV to land nearly anywhere.
 Gliding landings on grass or snow are also possible.
 It is used as a training target (for aiming, but not shooting) for the Oerlikon 35 mm twin cannon, the FIM-92 Stinger, and the Rapier missile.
 There are no sensors built in; "hits" are determined by the surface reflection of the laser from the target device.

 Operators

-The KZD-85 system has been in service with the Swiss Air Force since 1985 and is still in use today.
-There are no plans for retiring or replacement.
+The KZD-85 system was used by the Swiss Air Force from 1985 to 2022.